This article reviews how fuel surcharges and fuel levies are calculated and applied by transport companies in Australia.

 How to Calculate a Percentage Fuel Surcharge

-Regional and seasonal variations in fuel costs are managed by transport operators by applying a fuel surcharge or fuel levy, to protect transport companies from the volatility of fuel prices.
-The fuel surcharge or fuel levy is charged as a percentage of the base trucking cost to provide transparency when the carrier’s fuel costs change.
+Regional and seasonal variations in fuel costs are managed by transport operators with the application of a fuel surcharge or ‘levy’, which is intended to protect transport companies from the volatility of fuel prices.
+The fuel surcharge is charged as a percentage of the base vehicle operating cost to provide transparency when the transport operator’s fuel costs change.

 (Current Fuel Price – Base Fuel Price) / Base Fuel Price = %